stefanpenner/fs-tree-diff/README.md

 `FSTree.fromPaths`, `FSTree.fromEntries`, `FSTree.prototype.addPaths`,
 and `FSTree.prototype.addEntries` all validate their inputs.
-Inputs must be sorted, path-unique (ie two entries with the same `relativePath` but different `size`s would still be illegal input) and include intermediate directories.
+Inputs must be sorted, path-unique (i.e. two entries with the same `relativePath` but different `size`s would still be illegal input) and include intermediate directories.

-For example, the following input is **invaild**
+For example, the following input is **invalid**

 ```js
 FSTree.fromPaths([